NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 ![extensions](https://cloud.githubusercontent.com/assets/626005/15888802/1b365fbe-2d71-11e6-8a92-baa1690ccb4b.png)

 Now, It is time to change the "Hello" in the new tab.
-Chrome API provides this JavaScript method to fetch messages:
+Chrome API provides this JavaScript method to fetch messages with:

-`chrome.i18n.getMessage("messagename")`
+`chrome.i18n.getMessage('messagename')`

-You need to update `newtab.js`, so the value of the header would be `chrome.i18n.getMessage("appTitle")`, newtab.js updated:
+You need to update `newtab.js`, so the value of the header would be `chrome.i18n.getMessage('appTitle')`, newtab.js updated:

 ``` js
 function setTitle() {